Developer27149/emoji_data_spider/README.md

 ## Emoji And Keyword Spider Demo

-Ok,I just want to create a json file which was filled with emoji data.
+Ok,I just want to save all emoji data in sqlite db.

-## emoji_data.json
+## emoji.db

-This file is a json file.The key is emoji,and the value is keyword!
+sqlite file include two columns: value and keyword.
+I save emoji as value, description string as keyword.

 ## required
 Base on python v3 and you need install `requests-html` with pip3.